 Dr. Minwalla is a licensed psychologist in the state of California and hence all services provided are subject to reporting laws.
 This is the case whether Dr. Minwalla is conducting education, consultation or direct clinical or treatment services, such as individual or group psychotherapy, assessment, psychological testing, or other services within his professional capacity.
 All educational courses assume the same confidentiality practices and procedures with the same limits and exceptions to confidentiality.

 These particular courses are for men who are experiencing these concerns.
 These educational courses are not open to professionals or otherwise interested parties or identified intimate partner or spouse who has experienced being a victim of this type of abuse.
 An online application, a potential interview, and then final selection or other determination by Dr. Minwalla will be required of all participants.
 Participation in these particular educational courses with Dr. Minwalla is not guaranteed.
 In order to prepare for the program, all registration paperwork must be completed by two (2) days prior to program commencement.
-If we do not have completed registration paperwork by August 11, 2020, you will not be able to participate in the program.
+If we do not have completed registration paperwork by the established deadline, you will not be able to participate in the program.

 Dr. Minwalla works with people who voluntarily (unless court-ordered) seek his services, are not being pressured or coerced, and who value the services being offered because they are already becoming informed about his practice and the potential or realized benefit to the person(s) seeking services.
 The purpose of service is to adequately address the specified reasons for seeking services.